-Charles was a Lord Scholar and studied under Dr. Stover as a student.
-15 years after graduation and after 2 years of teaching in Beirut, he took a job at Northeastern in Chicago.
+Charles Arzeni was a Lord Scholar and studied under Dr. Stover as a student.
+Fifteen years after graduation and after 2 years of teaching in Beirut, he took a job at Northeastern in Chicago.
 Ruth Carman (Carman Hall) had given Joan a recipe for Ham Loaf that she had lost.
 Joan called up Ruth to ask for the recipe and informed them they had moved back to the states.
 Ruth Carman then phoned the botany department at Eastern.
 Dr. Thut & Dr. Damon drove up to Chicago to ask Charles to come to work at Eastern as an Associate Professor.
 He joined the staff shortly thereafter, in 1965.

 Born on May 24, 1898, Errett Warner is one of Eastern's most honored alums, as he extended his loyalty and generosity to the University throughout much of his adult life.
 A 1925 graduate of EIU, Warner played baseball and football, also captaining the football team in 1924.
-Following graduation, he became one of the state's most prominent educators serving several Illinois public school systems for 42 years as a teacher, coach, administrator and superintendent.
+Following graduation, he became one of the state's most prominent educators, serving several Illinois public school systems for 42 years as a teacher, coach, administrator and superintendent.
 He later was employed by the state of Illinois as an inspector with the Department of Mines and Minerals.
 Errett Warner was the recipient of Eastern's Distinguished Alumnus Award in 1975 and received a Doctorate of Humane Letters in 1987.
 Warner served EIU in other capacities including becoming a president and member of the board of directors of the EIU Foundation and a charter member of the President's Club.

 In 1977, Errett Warner established the Errett and Mazie Presidential Awards recognizing outstanding juniors and seniors in 17 different academic areas.
 Since that time, the awards have expanded to 18 different academic areas and have impacted the educational lives of many EIU students.
-Presently, students in the following areas of discipline meeting criteria have been eligible to receive the award.
-The recognized areas include Athletics, Botany, Educational Administration, Elementary Education, English, Geology-Geography, History, Mathematics, Music, Physical Education, Secondary Education, Special Education, Zoology, Pre-Legal Studies, Environmental Biology, Pre-Medical Studies, Higher Education, and Journalism.
-Since 2003, Errett and Mazie Warner's generosity have helped over 385 students with financial awards totaling over $591,000.
-Quoted from an EIU News article dated April 19, 1989, Stanley Rives (former EIU President) stated the following about Errett Warner and the scholarships that he endowed to the University, "He stands here as an inspiration to the young scholars to do their best to pursue laudable goals.
+The recognized academic areas include Athletics, Botany, Educational Administration, Elementary Education, English, Environmental Biology, Geology-Geography, Higher Education, History, Journalism, Mathematics, Music, Physical Education, Pre-Medical Studies, Secondary Education, Special Education, and Zoology.
+Since 2003, Errett and Mazie Warner's generosity has helped over 385 students with financial awards totaling over $591,000.
+In an EIU News article dated April 19, 1989, Stanley Rives (former EIU President) stated the following about Errett Warner and the scholarships that he endowed to the University, "He stands here as an inspiration to the young scholars to do their best to pursue laudable goals.
 The Warner scholars have become physicians, engineers, lawyers, and teachers".
 The Errett and Mazie Warner Presidential Awards are a lasting legacy in education and the university that Errett Warner believed in so strongly.

 Dr. Sidney Steele began his life in Toledo, Ohio.
 He received his B.S. degree from the University of Toledo and later his Ph.D. in analytical chemistry from Ohio State University.
 As an adult, Dr. Steele married Harriett Nelms in 1944 and had two children, Janet and Harvey.
 Prior to coming to Eastern Illinois University to teach, he worked briefly for the Girdler Corporation in Louisville, Kentucky.
 Dr. Sidney Steele was a professor in the Chemistry Department teaching analytical chemistry for 28 years and served as department chair from 1967-1977.
 Following retirement, he returned to EIU and taught chemistry part-time.

 In 1997, Dr. Steele established the Sidney R. Steele Graduate Summer Award.
 Dr. Steele expressed the importance of continuing education in the summer semester and having unique learning experiences.
-At the time of its origination, the award was design was different than all others within the Chemistry Department.
+At the time of its origination, the award design was different than all others within the Chemistry Department.
 Since 2003, 8 students have been selected as recipients of the Sidney R. Steele Student Summer Award and have been awarded over $14,000.
-Dr. Sidney Steele passed away on November 24, 2007, however his legacy and passion in education continue to live on through this scholarship.
+Dr. Sidney Steele passed away on November 24, 2007; however, his legacy and passion in education continue to live on through this scholarship.

 He has spent over 25 years working in educational administration, offering expertise and guidance within large community districts, being employed as a principal at Rock Island High School and a superintendent of the East St. Louis school district.
 He has worked at the University of Illinois-Springfield, teaching educational leadership courses at the graduate level.
 Throughout the years, Nate Anderson has served EIU in many capacities.
 He has devoted time through service on the Alumni Association Board of Directors, Educational Administration Advisory Committee, and the University Board of Trustees as both a member and board chair.
 He also has been a member of the Panther Club.
 The Nate Anderson Scholarship was established in 2004 in his honor and as a testament to his beliefs in education and improving services for children.
 Since the scholarship's establishment, 15 students have been selected as recipients with awards totaling over $4,650.